A 1960s room goes bad when everything shouts.

 The Room Should Not Look Like a Costume

+The fake 1960s look usually comes from stacking too many period signals at once.
 One orange chair can work.
-Orange chair, orange wall, orange rug, orange lamp, fake retro sign, plastic table, and three clashing patterns usually does not.
-The room stops feeling designed and starts feeling labeled.
+Orange chair plus orange wall plus orange rug plus orange lamp plus a fake retro sign plus a plastic table plus three clashing patterns usually does not — the room stops feeling designed and starts feeling labeled.

 The livable version is quieter.
 It uses one strong color, one warm wood tone, one real pattern, one or two good lamps, and enough plain surface to let those pieces breathe.